Tilly Devine: Second marriage

 Devine married for the second time on 19 May 1945 to ex-seaman and returned serviceman Eric John Parsons (born Melbourne 1901, died Sydney 1958).

 Tilly famously shot Parsons in the leg after an argument only months before they were married.
 This shooting occurred at her other Sydney residence: 191 Palmer Street, Darlinghurst.
 The house was almost opposite the notorious Tradesman's Arms Hotel.
 It was at this hotel that Devine met Eric Parsons.
 She was arrested by police and charged with the shooting, but was acquitted at trial on 31 March 1945.
 They were happily married for 13 years until Eric Parsons died of cancer on 22 November 1958.

-For over 30 years, Devine lived at 335 Malabar Road, Maroubra in Sydney's south-eastern suburbs.
+For over 30 years, Devine lived at 335 Malabar Road, Maroubra in Sydney's Eastern Suburbs.
 A number of homicides were committed at this residence.
 The property remained derelict from the 1950s onwards.
 It was sold in 2009 and the new owner built a new house on the lot.